research-team/robot-dream/doc/architecture.md

 ![High level overview](HL_Life_cycle.png)
 Overall robotic system life-cycle is divided into two phases: wake (day) and sleep (night).

+The above diagram depicts overall organization of Robot Dream approach.
+On the left it's (improvised) robotic system (like museum robot-guide) that have to communicate with humans and need to react in (soft) real-time.
+On the right there is a supercomputer (like Blue Gene) that is capable of complex emotional appraisal and processing via simulation of spiking neural network with neuromodulation (see NEUCOGAR project).

+Robot Dream project strives to reconcile these two systems by means of staged information exchange.

+1. Robot governed by rules-based system accumulates and stores all inbound signals.
+2. At some point robot "goes to sleep" and transmits stored information to supercomputer system.
+3. Supercomputer starts processing of recieived information with the spiking neural network.
+4. Spiking neural network produces updates to robot's rules to accommodate emotional responses.
+5. Robot receives and applies updated rules the starts a new cycle.

 ### Translation

 ![High level translations](HL_Translations.png)